jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

-instances of attempted or confirmed supply chain attacks.5 This attack vector relies on the long estab\- lished convention in some programming languages to fetch the LATEST version of any package.
+instances of attempted or confirmed supply chain attacks.5 This attack vector relies on the long estab\- lished convention in some programming languages to fetch the “LATEST” version of any package.
 Typosquatting
 Typosquatting was the second most common tech\- nique over the past year.
 This indirect attack vector preys on developers making otherwise innocent typos when searching for popular components.
-For example, if a developer accidentally types electorn when their intention is to source electron," they might accidentally install a malicious component of a similar name (see electorn, September 2020\).
+For example, if a developer accidentally types “electorn” when their intention is to source “electron," they might accidentally install a malicious component of a similar name (see electorn, September 2020\).
 Malicious Source Code Injections